chuckauey/pdf_merge_split/README.md

 split or merge pdfs

 optional arguments:
-  -h, --help\t\tshow this help message and exit
+  -h, --help show this help message and exit
-  --split SPLIT\t\tsplit a pdf into multiple files
+  --split SPLIT split a pdf into multiple files
-  --merge MERGE [MERGE ...]\t\tmerge multiple files into one
+  --merge MERGE [MERGE ...] merge multiple files into one

 ### Examples